George Michael was a prolific philanthropist both publicly and privately

 The pursuit began in 1984, his official online biography notes, when he performed with Band Aid, the musical charity that included everyone from Bono to Boy George.
 The proceeds of Band Aid's chart-topping single, "Do They Know It's Christmas?" went to Ethiopian famine relief.

-Seven years later, Michael donated the proceeds from a hit duet with Elton John, "Don't Let the Sun Go Down on Me," to the HIV advocacy organization Terrence Higgins Trust, among other groups.
+Seven years later, Michael donated the proceeds from a hit duet with Elton John, "Don't Let the Sun Go Down on Me," to the Terrence Higgins Trust, among other groups.
 His support, the Trust said in a statement Monday, continued for years.

 "His donations contributed to a vision of a world where people living with HIV live healthy lives free from prejudice and discrimination," the statement said.
 "Thanks to George's legacy, we are a step closer to that world and we are so grateful for his support and friendship over the years."

-Michael was often quiet in his giving.
-The founder of Childline, which offers counselling services to children and teens, on Monday said that the songwriter gave millions to the charity anonymously.
-"No one outside the charity knew how much he gave to the nation's most vulnerable children," said Dame Esther Rantzen, according to the Irish Times.
+But Michael was often quiet in his giving.
+The founder of Childline, which offers counselling services to children, on Monday said that the songwriter gave millions to the charity anonymously.
+"No one outside the charity knew how much he gave to the nation's most vulnerable children," said Dame Esther Rantzen, according to NBC News's British partner ITN.

-And in a post on Twitter, the English game show host Richard Osman recalled Monday that after a woman on "Deal Or No Deal" said that she needed 15,000 pounds for in vitro fertilization, Michael "secretly" called the following day and provided the money.
+And in a post on Twitter, the English game show host Richard Osman recalled Monday that after a contesttant on "Deal Or No Deal" said that she needed 15,000 pounds for IVF, Michael secretly called the show the following day and provided the money.

 Another Twitter user, Emilyne Mondo, claimed that the star worked anonymously at the homeless shelter where she volunteered.